Chris Soukup Receives Award for Humanitarian Efforts

-- Data from Connect Direct, a subsidiary of CSD, shows call centers that have ASL-fluent representatives shortened call times by 33-42% and increased deaf customer engagement by 300-533%.
+- Data from ASL Now, a subsidiary of CSD, shows call centers that have ASL-fluent representatives shortened call times by 33-42% and increased deaf customer engagement by 300-533%.

 - Consult Deaf-led organizations for insight on best practices and ways you can be an ally in the movement toward communication equity.

 “Communication equity for the Deaf community demands safeguarding of the services we have fought to create,” said Mr. Soukup.
 “We deeply value our decades of close collaboration with TDI, advocating relentlessly for progress and change in all aspects of telecommunications access.
 We look forward to the potential impact of our work together in the seasons to come.